Casimir energy for spinor fields with $\delta$-shell potentials: Dirac operator and spectral zeta function

 where $\mathcal{A}$ represents an overall normalization constant.
 As it was proved in \cite{dittrich1989dirac}, any self-adjoint extension of \eqref{hamiltonian} is characterized by boundary conditions imposed on spinors $\phi\in L^{2}(\mathbb{R_+})\otimes \mathbb{C}^{2}$, which are absolutely continuous on $(0,R)$ and $(R,\infty)$, of the form

 where $\alpha\in[0,\pi)$ and $A$ is a real $2\times 2$ matrix with $\det A=1$, or

 where the coefficients in the above matrices are real and both matrices are not zero \cite{dittrich1989dirac}.
 In summary, any self-adjoint extension of $H_0$ can be identified by the particular boundary condition, either of the type (\ref{BC1}) or of the type (\ref{BC2}) imposed on the radial part of the solutions (\ref{3}) that are in $L^{2}(\mathbb{R_+})\otimes \mathbb{C}^{2}$ and are absolutely continuous on $(0,R)$ and $(R,\infty)$.
+In order to proceed with the analysis, it is necessary to introduce, at this point, the potential. \begin{definition}[$\delta$-shell potential] Let $g_s$ and $g_v$ be real (coupling) constants, the $\delta$-shell potential is defined as

-Our next goal is the introduction of the $\delta$-shell potential.
-We consider, in this work, a potential constructed as a linear combination of a Lorentz scalar potential and an electrostatic $\delta$-shell potential as follows

-where $g_s$ and $g_v$ are real coupling constants.
-The self-adjoint extensions of the operator $H_0$ endowed with the $\delta$-shell potential $V(r)$ can be obtained directly from the self-adjoint extensions of the free operator $H_0$ described above.
-This occurs because the $\delta$-shell potential $V(r)$ acts as a boundary positioned at $R$ with associated boundary conditions which are obtained by integrating the eigenvalue equation
+\end{definition} This potential is constructed as a linear combination of a Lorentz scalar potential (with coupling constant $g_s$) and an electrostatic $\delta$-shell potential (with coupling constant $g_v$).
+The self-adjoint extensions of the operator $H_0$ endowed with the $\delta$-shell potential can be obtained directly from the self-adjoint extensions of the free operator $H_0$ described above.
+This occurs because the $\delta$-shell potential acts as a boundary positioned at $R$ with associated boundary conditions which are obtained by integrating the eigenvalue equation

 over the interval $(R-\varepsilon,R+\varepsilon)$ and by then taking the limit $\varepsilon\to 0^+$.
-This process leads, for the potential in (\ref{eq:Potential}), to the following boundary, or matching, conditions (cf. \cite{dittrich1989dirac})
+This process leads, for the $\delta$-shell potential, to the following boundary, or matching, conditions (cf. \cite{dittrich1989dirac})

 where

 and $\phi^{\sigma}$ represents just the radial part of $\varphi^{\sigma}$ in (\ref{3}), that is,